 Your next step is to integrate an email marketing platform to your website.
 An email marketing platform is a service that will collect all your email addresses for you, and allow you to manage them and send emails from within their platform.

-There are so many different platforms you can choose to build an email list on, but I recommend Convertkit which is what I use (affiliate link).
-The above link will also get you a 30-day free trial, but let me explain a little more why I’m such a big fan of ConvertKit.
+There are so many different platforms you can choose to build an email list on, but I recommend Convertkit which is what I use.
+The above link will also get you a 30-day free trial, but if you have less than 1,000 subscribers you can use ConvertKit’s free plan after your trial has ended!

 One reason I love ConvertKit so much is the ability to segment your email list.
 ConvertKit uses something called “tags” and you are able to automatically apply “tags” to certain subscribers.
 For example, if I had a blog post with a free download for an SEO checklist, I could set up ConvertKit to automatically add a tag that says “Interested in SEO” to anybody who downloads that checklist.